• Skip to main content

 Teaching can be a rewarding career for the right person.
 There were parts of it I truly loved.
 But there were negative aspects I truly didn’t comprehend until I was in the thick of it.
 I hope honestly examining the negative aspects of teaching will help those considering a career in the field to approach it with their wide eyes open.

-Previous Post:5 Tips For A Great Christmas Letter
+Previous Post:5 Tips for a Great Christmas Letter

 Next Post:Does Homeschooling Devalue Women?